-England with the ancestors of the Muscat family in the Norman Conquest of 1066.
-The Muscat family lived in Suffolk.
-Their name, however, is a reference to Mousquette, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+The name Muscat came to England with the ancestors of the Muscat family in the Norman Conquest of 1066.
+The Muscat family lived in Mousquette, Normandy, and ventured to England shortly after the Conquest in 1066.

 Early Origins of the Muscat family